Masterarbeit

 Grundsätzlich haben Studierende, die an unserem Lehrstuhl ihre Masterarbeit schreiben möchten, die Möglichkeit, eine forschungsorientierte oder eine praxisorientierte Masterarbeit anzufertigen.

-Voraussetzung für die Anfertigung einer Masterarbeit an unserem Lehrstuhl ist die erfolgreiche Absolvierung eines Seminars MKT 7X0 an einem der Marketing-Lehrstühle (LS Homburg MKT 710, LS Stahl MKT 720, LS Kuester MKT 730, LS Kraus MKT 740 oder LS Vomberg MKT 750).
+Voraussetzung für die Anfertigung einer Masterarbeit an unserem Lehrstuhl ist die erfolgreiche Absolvierung eines Seminars MKT 7X0 an einem der Marketing-Lehrstühle (LS Homburg MKT 710, LS Stahl MKT 720, LS Kuester MKT 730, oder LS Kraus MKT 740).

 Wir empfehlen, die Masterarbeit an dem Lehrstuhl zu schreiben, an dem die Seminararbeit geschrieben wurde, da so eine frühzeitige Einbindung in die jeweiligen Forschungs- und Projektarbeiten des Lehrstuhls ermöglicht wird.